Musculoskeletal Disorders (MSDs): Identifying the Risks

 No one can predict who'll get a musculoskeletal disorder (MSD).
 In fact, many people never develop one.
 Even so, you should recognize and reduce any activity-related or personal risk factors.
-Doing so is the only way to prevent an MSD.
+Doing so is best way to decrease the risk of an MSD.
 If you already have symptoms, knowing your risks is vital.
 You can't stop a problem unless you identify its cause.

 Posture is a problem when you slouch or when you bend, twist, or reach too far.
 Awkward postures overwork soft tissues and joints.
 In addition, any body position can be a risk if it's held so long that muscles tense up and blood flow is reduced (static posture).